Superconducting aluminum heat switch with 3 n$\Omega$ equivalent resistance: Experimental Setup

 \section{Experimental Setup}

 Our heat switch is made of a single Al piece joined to two Cu legs that formed the ``hot'' and ``cold'' sides of the heat switch (Fig. \ref{fig:setup}).
+The joint is a gold-plated pressed contact as explained in detail in Ref. \onlinecite{Triqueneaux21}.
 The Al portion was cut from a 99.9999\% pure rod\footnote{AlfaAesar} by spark erosion.
 The slot in the Al in the region between the two Cu legs forms a constriction that moderately limits the thermal conductance in the superconducting state.
 We estimate that the effective section/length of the Al element is 5 mm.
 Holes were drilled into the Cu legs so that we could attach thermometers and heaters as shown in Fig. \ref{fig:setup}.
 The thermometers were Speer carbon resistors calibrated using a $^3$He melting curve thermometer.
-The heaters were 120 $\Omega$ strain gauges.\footnote{RS Pro} The holes drilled in the base of the T-shaped Cu piece were used to attach the heat switch to the Au-plated mixing chamber plate of a dilution refrigerator.
+We used 120 $\Omega$ strain gauges as heaters because they have a nearly temperature independent electrical resistance and are easy to obtain.\footnote{RS Pro} The holes drilled in the base of the T-shaped Cu piece were used to attach the heat switch to the Au-plated mixing chamber plate of a dilution refrigerator.
 The surface of that Cu piece in contact with the MXC plate was coated with Au using Dalic brush plating solution.
+The thermal resistance of this contact was not optimized since, for the purposes of our test, it only had to be (1) low enough so that the cold side of the heat switch remained close to the temperature of the mixing chamber even at high applied powers and (2) small compared with the thermal resistance of the Al in its superconducting state (see below).
 A superconducting coil surrounded the Al part of the heat switch and was used to apply a magnetic field $B=10.6$ mT that destroyed the superconductivity of the Al.